bhaumiktiwari7/Dynamics/Learning Dynamics with LGNN.md

     return graph
 ```

+The code above

-It gives another example with a system and demonstrates its kinetic energy  to show the inertia that is put through the rigid segments. goes on to also address the potential energy of the system.
+The paper gives another example with a system and demonstrates its kinetic energy  to show the inertia that is put through the rigid segments. goes on to also address the potential energy of the system.

 Anyhow, LGNN is a very valuable neural network for computer visualization as it can understand most dynamics that are performed by the physical system, and this neural networks can simulate many applicable structures.